GLorentz1/node-encrypt/README.md

 1. Installs dependencies: `npm install`
 2. Runs tests: `npm test`
 3. Configures AWS credentials (using Github Secrets)
-4. Deploys the infrastructure to an environment, based on the current branch being deployed:
-   5. branch `dev` - validation environment
-   6. branch `prod` - production environment
+4. Deploys the infrastructure to an environment, based on the current branch being deployed: branch `dev` - validation environment; branch `prod` - production environment

 Development is done on the `dev` branch.
 After careful validation, new features can be deployed to the production environment through PRs (merge `dev` into `prod`)